-A possibly historic snow storm in the West plus a heat wave in the East — what's going on? - ImaGeo
+A Possibly Historic Snow Storm in the West, Plus a Heat Wave in the East — What's Going On? - ImaGeo

-A possibly historic snow storm in the West plus a heat wave in the East — what’s going on?
+A Possibly Historic Snow Storm in the West, Plus a Heat Wave in the East — What’s Going On?

 Historic snow and a heat wave?
 That’s what a downright loopy jet stream pattern is bringing to large parts of the United States.